 While fentanyl does not possess dangerous withdrawal symptoms that are common in alcohol or benzodiazepines, it is difficult to get through it on your own.
 Fentanyl withdrawal is hard to withstand, and it is common to relapse when it is attempted without the help of medical professionals.
 Medical detoxification is the safest and most efficient option when trying to overcome fentanyl addiction.

 What Are the Stages of the Fentanyl Withdrawal Timeline?

-The fentanyl withdrawal symptoms that you will experience is dependent on the level of chemical dependency.
-The symptoms can vary from moderate to severe based on the length of time the drug has been abused, how much you’ve been using, and the dosage you are tolerant to or used to taking.
+The fentanyl withdrawal timeline until you will experience the symptoms is dependent on the level of chemical dependency.
+Fentanyl withdrawal symptoms can vary from moderate to severe based on the length of time the drug has been abused, how much you’ve been using, and the dosage you are tolerant to or used to taking.
 The size of the last dose can also play a role.
 Those who take fentanyl, however, typically have a higher tolerance to opioid drugs than others based on its sheer strength.

 The most common symptom of fentanyl withdrawal is a severe craving for the drug.
 The irresistible cravings for fentanyl can lead to drug-seeking behavior or seeking alternative opioids like heroin.
 It will not matter what drug as long as it soothes the cravings you are experiencing.

 Drug cravings will also come with other withdrawal symptoms that begin mildly and increase over time.
 Short-acting opioids like fentanyl can start causing early symptoms in as little as six to 12 hours after your last dose, and this means that users redose themselves more often than other opioids.